it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Architecture_Review_Methodology.md

 ### P2.3 Perform threat analysis

 Threat modeling and analysis is used to build the security architecture viewpoint.
 It also aids in the development of the system and software architecture diagrams.
+The system level diagram identifies the larger components of the environment used to host and manage the election technology software application(s).
+The software level diagram identifies the components a layer deeper into the election technology software application(s).

 Threat modeling takes the provider submitted architectural documentation as input.
 The services provided by the application are enumerated using the threat modeling methodology.
-The services are then further deconstructed into functions and the data required to perform those functions.
+The services are then further deconstructed into software functions and the data required to perform those functions.
 The data flows/functions must be annotated with sensitivity labels (data-critical, data-sensitive) and  (low, medium, high) which will influence the severity level determination of any identified threat.

 RABET-V will evaluate the use the [Microsoft Threat Modeling tool](https://www.microsoft.com/en-us/securityengineering/sdl/threatmodeling) during pilot.